 |

-LabVIEW and the South African Large Telescope (SALT) -
+LabVIEW and the South African Large

-Dirk De Mol (National Instruments)
+Telescope (SALT) - Dirk De Mol (National

 LabVIEW is a dataflow language used in the control and instrumentation world.
 A